maikl2999/Catalog/README.md

 ## Catalog

-Shows a catalog of products with the ability to filter, sort and select pages.
+Shows a catalog of products with filtering, sorting, pagination availability.

 Demo [https://youtu.be/CDqr27B45x8](https://youtu.be/CDqr27B45x8)